semih/semih.github.io/_posts/2023-09-18-kotlin-functions.md

 displaySeparator(size = 5)                      // *****
 displaySeparator(size = 3, character = '5')     // 555
 ```
 I've tried to explain the functions in Kotlin language.
-I will present examples about Conditionals: if & when.
+I will present examples about control structures.